bryanmcnulty/bryanmcnulty.github.io/_tabs/certificates.md

 On this page you'll find some of the in-progress or completed certificate programs I've participated in.
 I'm always looking for new opportunities to learn and demonstrate my knowledge.

+## **Zero Point Security**

+### Certified Red Team Operator (CRTO)
+**_In Progress_**

+> This course aims to teach the fundamental concepts and skillsets required to get started in the field of red teaming.
+We'll begin with some theory about how to plan and approach an engagement, and how each stage of the attack lifecycle can be tackled (from initial compromise to domain takeover).
+Along the way, we'll highlight some tactics to avoid (and why) and suggest suitable alternatives.
+[Learn more](https://training.zeropointsecurity.co.uk/courses/red-team-ops)

 ## **Hack The Box**

 ### Certified Penetration Testing Specialist (CPTS)